 “The decision would certainly make Berbera East Africa’s largest hub for high-speed Fiber Optic Internet,” players in the telecommunication sector said.

-In anticipation for the change in policy by the Somaliland government, DARE1 already prepared a branching unit (BU) over 100Km away from the Berbera coast.
+In anticipation of the change in policy by the Somaliland government, DARE1 already prepared a branching unit (BU) over 100Km away from the Berbera coast.

 - The UNIQUE Case For The International Recognition Of The Republic Of Somaliland